 Here at Brackenwood, safe, sustainable, and resilient window and door installation are our passion.
 Over the years, we have partnered with institutions that back our excellence and quality, just like The British Standards Institution (or the BSI).
 The BSI is known for developing excellence with over 84,000 clients in over 193 countries.
 It is a trusted name in the certification of products across the globe.

-Since 1987, Brackenwood has been improving homes with quality window and door installations.
-Carrying the BSI Kitemark has added that extra peace of mind for customers who are safe in the knowledge that their new window and door installations by Brackenwood are done safely, efficiently and with due care and attention to detail.
-But who are the BSI, and why does their accreditation matter to you, the homeowner?
+Brackenwood has been improving homes with quality windows and doors since 1987.
+Carrying the BSI Kitemark adds that extra peace of mind for customers.
+They will be safe in the knowledge that their new windows and doors are fitted safely with care.

 The History of the BSI